Find Most Frequent Element in an Array

 Critical ideas to think!

-• Can we try to solve this problem using BST?
+• Can we try to solve this problem using a BST?
 If yes, then what would be the time complexity?

 Comparisons of time and space complexities

-• Using nested loops: Time = O(n^2), Space = O(1)
+• Using nested loops: Time = O(n^2), Space = O(1).

-• Using sorting and linear scan: Time = O(nlogn), Space = O(1)
+• Using sorting and linear scan: Time = O(nlogn), Space = O(1).

-• Using hash table: Time = O(n), Space = O(n)
+• Using hash table: Time = O(n), Space = O(n).

 Suggested coding problems to practice